 The date, the amount and the currency are required fields.
 Assign the date to the date field, the amounts to the amount field and the currencies to the currency field or select a currency if this is not available in your import.
 Optionally, you can also add a title, a receiver, a subject or a comment, which are saved in separate text fields in the app.
 Balances and account balances can also be assigned to each transaction.
 However, all transactions then have a fixed account balance, so that this is no longer automatically calculated.

-Under the “Group” field you have the option of categorizing.
-However, the imported field of the category must have the same name as the group created in MoneyStats (under More / Settings / Group Settings).
+Under the “Category” field you have the option of categorizing.
+However, the imported field of the category must have the same name as the category created in MoneyStats (under More / Settings / Categories).
 Only then will the transaction be automatically assigned the appropriate category.

 Finally, you can import your data into an existing or a new account.
 Then you should check whether all values have been imported correctly.
 The best thing to do is to import your data into a test account the first time, which you then delete again.